wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

             _states, _actions, _nextStates, _rewards, _dones = _minibatch
 ```

-* We then just execute the train step on the action-value network as usual, with
+* We then just execute the training step on the action-value network as usual, with
   the slight addition of the importance sampling weights.
 After this step, we grab
   the Bellman Errors computed inside the model's functionality and use them to
   update the priorities of the sampled experiences in the minibatch (see line [277](https://github.com/wpumacay/DeeprlND-projects/blob/3bced7f6c4d9fea2439df2ad6c9d8ff7986cb5b8/project1-navigation/navigation/dqn/core/agent.py#L277)).